 Sadly, although most people would tell you to ‘learn to code’, not many will tell you how to do it.
 There are a plethora of resources out there for people interested in learning software development, and it can be overwhelming.

 Although textbooks are usually the go-to for many fields, for programming and software development, they’ve been slowly replaced by online courses.
 Online courses have multiple advantages over textbooks: you can see the process easier, there are more interactive sections, and you can finally see the end product run.
 This is why people usually learn how to code from online courses far better than they do with textbooks.

 But, this barely narrows down your choices.
-There are millions of online courses out there.
+There are thousands of online courses out there.
 How to choose the best software development courses?
 In this article, we’ll go over some general criteria you can use to measure the quality of any online course you come across and see how well it fits you and your needs.